 Kakslauttanen is located in the wilderness, but is surprisingly easy to get to.
 Most visitors arrive by flights to Ivalo airport a 30-minute drive away (the hotel offers pick-up).
 The airport is currently served by Finnair and Norwegian.

 Kakslauttanen is a once-in-a-lifetime experience.
 A wonderland of snowy plains and cabins set amidst frosty Arctic Forests.
-Checkin in the East village where you will find the cosy reception and restaurant building.
+Check-in in the East village, where you will find the cozy reception and restaurant building.

-The West village houses a magical Santa Claus house, a new restaurant, more glass igloos and cabins, plus the ingenious north-facing glass igloos attached to log cabins which offer all the benefits of sleeping in a cosy cabin, with night-long views offered through the ceilings of the interconnected glass igloos.
+The West village houses a magical Santa Claus house, a new restaurant, more glass igloos, and cabins, plus the ingenious north-facing glass igloos attached to log cabins which offer all the benefits of sleeping in a cozy cabin, with night-long views offered through the ceilings of the interconnected glass igloos.

-Book at least one night in a two-person heated glass igloo which offers a transparent ceiling which enables you to watch the sky throughout the night.
-These include toilets but saunas and showers are located in separate buildings.
+Book at least one night in a two-person heated glass igloo that offers a transparent ceiling that enables you to watch the sky throughout the night.
+These include toilets, but saunas and showers are located in separate buildings.

-For more immediate amenities, the north-facing glass igloos attached to log cabins offer all the benefits of the log cabin with the same 360 degree star gazing views above your bed.
+For more immediate amenities, the north-facing glass igloos attached to log cabins offer all the benefits of the log cabin with the same 360-degree star gazing views above your bed.
 These cabins can accommodate up to 10 people in bunks and two double beds.
-These large log cabins have an open fireplace and sauna with basic shower and toilet but no TVs.
-Wi-Fi is available although guests are encouraged to power down and to instead concentrate on the winter scenery.
+These large log cabins have an open fireplace and sauna with a basic shower and toilet but no TVs.
+Wi-Fi is available, although guests are encouraged to power down and instead concentrate on the winter scenery.

 Queen suites in the East Village offer a good level of luxury, with carved-wood four-poster beds and bathtubs.

 There are five restaurants in the resort serving local ingredients such as reindeer and fish soup.
 There is also a glass igloo bar in the West Village.
-In the mornings, a buffet breakfast is offered in the West Village Aurora restaurant and Log restaurant in the East village which is made up from fresh breads, fruit, porridge and cereals.
+In the mornings, a buffet breakfast is offered in the West Village Aurora restaurant and Log restaurant in the East village, which is made up of fresh bread, fruit, porridge, and cereals.

 Kakslauttanen Arctic Resort also features in our top 5 best nature resorts in europe.